 As noted earlier, all board governance models are different and serve different needs.
 Some models are geared more toward nonprofit organizations where all or most of the members are volunteers.
 Certain governance models are designed to support nonprofit organizations where the board and staff may not have a great amount of business experience, but they serve out of passion and commitment to the cause.

-Some governance models are more geared toward corporate boards that are bound by legal and regulatory measures.
-A different structure for corporate boards is necessary because there are models that are best suited for the corporate structure.
+Other governance models are more geared toward corporate boards that are bound by legal and regulatory measures, and as a result require a specific board structure.
 It's also possible to adopt a combination of various board governance models to cater to the composition of the board and the future of the organization.

 Here's the rundown on the various types of board governance models: